palantir/fedstart-helm-charts/charts/beta/splunk-enterprise/README.md

   and will instead need to download apps from splunkbase.splunk.com and upload them to your instance of Splunk via the app manager page.
 All updates to apps on your Splunk instance will also need to follow this process.

+## In Development
+* Highly available Splunk Enterprise deployment architecture by default